cggh/panoptes/documentation/importdata/importsettings/datatable.rst

 sortDefault
   *PropertyID.* Specifies the property ID (i.e. column name in the ``data`` source file) used as the default sort field..

+defaultQuery
+  *Text.* Specifies the default query used thoughout the app for this table..

+storedQueries
+  *List.*  Default:[].
+A list of queries to be displayed in the app for this table.
+  The block can contain the following keys:
+    query
+      *Text (required).* a query string.

+    name
+      *Text (required).* a display name for this query.

 cacheWorkspaceData
   *Boolean.* If set, a materialised table will be created in the relational database for this data in each workspace.
   For large data tables (>1M records), this option is faster than the standard option, which uses a JOIN statement.